dustydells/mtech_reu_plants/README.md

     These files are the places where I tested various methods on the test photos.

 ### photos
 This folder contains all the images used for this project.
-The test photos are a haphazard subset that I used to test
+The test photos are a haphazard subset that I used to test image analysis techniques.
+The greenhouse images are the photos of willow leaves and stems on gray backgrounds.
+I took all the photos of the quadrats and ground, and the greenhouse images were produced by Joel Graff's research.

+### presentation_images
+Images I used for presentation and the readme and stuff.
+Good for learning about the project and what it does.

+### results
+This is where I outputted the results of all my programs.
+The master_script_output folder is where the results of the main process are, but the other folders contain results of various tests and experiments I did during development.

 The file called "master_script.py" will take the path to one image and return a grid of figures like the images below.